MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxinstallpackages.md

  #rxInstallPackages: Install Packages for Compute Context
  ##Description

-**NOTE: This new API is in pre-release mode and subject to change before final release.**

-Install Packages from Repositories or Local Files for a compute context.
+Install R packages from repositories or install local files for the current session.